rabbitmq/rabbitmq-website/tutorials/tutorial-two-java-stream.md

 ### Sending

-The sending program starts by instanciating the `Environment` and creating the stream:
+The sending program starts by instantiating the `Environment` and creating the stream:

 ```java
 try (Environment environment = Environment.builder().build()) {